Diana Armstrong

-Diana Armstrong (born February 1961) is a Northern Irish Ulster Unionist Party (UUP) politician who has been a Member of the Legislative Assembly (MLA) for Fermanagh and South Tyrone since September 2024.
+Diana Armstrong (born February 1961) is a Northern Irish Ulster Unionist Party (UUP) politician who has served as deputy leader of the UUP since 31 January 2026.

+Armstrong has been a Member of the Legislative Assembly (MLA) for Fermanagh and South Tyrone since September 2024.

 Background

 Armstrong is the daughter of former UUP leader Harry West.

 She was co-opted onto Fermanagh and Omagh District Council in June 2016, following Rosemary Barton's election to the Northern Ireland Assembly, where she represented the Erne North District.
 Armstrong went on to top the poll in the 2019 local elections, and was again re-elected in 2023.

 Armstrong was the UUP candidate for Fermanagh and South Tyrone in the 2024 general election, the most marginal seat in the United Kingdom with a Sinn Féin majority of just 56 votes over the UUP.
 She finished in second place with 20,273 votes (39.7%) to Sinn Féin candidate Pat Cullen's 24,844 votes (48.6%).